Professional History

 2002

-Took over Quepasa again after the prior management group erased its market value.
-Started building it back up.
+Regained control of Quepasa after prior management erased its market value.
+Began rebuilding.

 2003

-Major Democrat donor, helped start the careers of U.S. Senator Kyrsten Sinema, among others, many whom were based in Arizona where I lived at the time.
+Major Democrat donor.
+Helped start the careers of U.S. Senator Kyrsten Sinema, among others, based in Arizona.

 2003

-Became a Technology Advisor to Vicente Fox, the elcted President of Mexico.
+Became a Technology Advisor to Vicente Fox, President of Mexico.

 2006